Dreycey/Phage-EnrichSeq/blast_module/README.md

 ## Build the blast database

-* update the paths in the bash script (TODO: allow for input)
+* update the paths in the `blast_module.config` file before running the following:

 ```
 bash blastBuild.sh;